 Breakfast: Hotel buffet.

 Morning: We’ll begin the day with a field trip to Bulloch Hall, a Greek Revival mansion in Roswell, Georgia, built in 1839.
 It is one of several historically significant buildings in the city and listed on the National Register of Historic Places.
 This is where Martha Bulloch Roosevelt, mother of Theodore Roosevelt, 26th U.S. President, lived as a child.
 It is also where she married Theodore Roosevelt's father, Theodore Roosevelt, Sr. We’ll have a docent presentation followed by exploring the house.
-After visiting Bulloch Hall, we will travel to Gibbs Gardens, about an hour north of Atlanta for lunch at the gardens.
+After visiting Bulloch Hall, we will travel to the Atlanta Botanical Garden for lunch at the gardens.

 Evening: Two talented jazz musicians will join us to discuss the history of jazz and play selections to enhance their presentation.

-Activity note: Walking at High Museum between three floors; elevators available.
+Activity note: On/off motorcoach.
+Walking at High Museum between three floors; elevators available.

 Breakfast: Hotel buffet.